 Rape.
-Something we talk about in hushed whisper, an uncomfortable subject or a dirty secret.
+Something we talk about in hushed whisper, an uncomfortable subject, or a dirty secret.
 It’s extremely troubling to know that many people cannot see rape for what it is: a vicious crime.
 The taboo around rape is perplexing and enraging.
 How can you not talk and shout and scream about something so clearly important?
 Instead of making it a topic to be discussed with your children, your peers, your friends, we shy away from it.
-Yes, we feel sympathetic about the victims and think of rape as a rare, distant thing, but we do not understand that rape and sexual assault are everyday violent occurrence around the world and that silencing victims is doing so much harm to our society.
+Yes, we feel sympathetic about the victims and think of rape as a rare, distant thing, but we do not understand that rape and sexual assault are everyday violent occurrences around the world and that silencing victims is doing so much harm to our society.

 What’s even more disturbing is that society tries to justify rape and ultimately creates rape culture.
 Questions like:

 ” What were you wearing?”

 “Why were you walking alone that late?
 What did you expect?”

 It’s disgusting and wrong to even think that rape is anyone’s fault but the rapists.
 Rape culture is when sexual violence is the norm in society, and the blame is put on the victims, and it’s very much real.
 Victims of rape remain silent because they are afraid of the response they will get.
 Instead of questioning the rapist’s decision, we question the victim, make them feel uncomfortable, and so easily come up with an explanation of why they got raped.

 Unfortunately, even the laws around the world are failing to protect women and girls from sexual violence.
 In the Middle East and North African regions still follow the ‘marry your rapist law.’
 This law states that if the rapist marries his victim, then he’ll be free of all charges.
 Marital rape is still not considered a crime legally in many countries.
 Removing such outdated laws is very important in order to protect women from sexual assault.